-PS 3430 Restructuring Transactions - a new standard on how to account for and report restructuring transactions by both transferors and recipients of assets and/or liabilities.
+The PSAB has issued PS 3430 Restructuring Transactions which is effective April 1, 2018.
+This is a new standard on how to account for and report restructuring transactions by both transferors and recipients of assets and/or liabilities.
+The standard has not been applied in these financial statements.

-The Corporation plans to adopt these standards by the effective dates and is currently analyzing the impact these standards will have on the financial statements.
+The Corporation plans to adopt this standard by the effective date and is currently analyzing the impact the standard will have on the financial statements.